srajoo/Password-Manager/README.md

 - Passwords can also be shared using a link accessible to all with a set expiry duration.
 - Daily scheduled task of checking user configured passwords to notify users when the password is about to expire.

+## Security Features

+- A secret key is needed to login.
+- Rate limiting has been implemented on APIs to protect against brute-force attack.
+The number of attempts have been limited to 10/minute.
+- User accounts are locked out for 30 minutes after 3 failed attempts at logging in.

 ## ER Diagram

 ![erd](https://github.com/srajoo/Password-Manager/assets/103288051/0d9a8b8e-ee2c-4e2a-a3ea-b38f565f3462)